ofiwg/libfabric/man/fi_cxi.7.md

     Disabling hugetlb support will cause the provider to fallback to memory allocators using host page sizes.

+*FI_CXI_DEFAULT_TX_SIZE*
+:   Set the default tx_attr.size field to be used by the provider if the size
+    in not specified in the user provided fi_info hints.

 *FI_CXI_DEVICE_NAME*
 :   Restrict CXI provider to specific CXI devices.
 Format is a comma separated
     list of CXI devices (e.g. cxi0,cxi1).